get-got/discord-downloader-go_db-merger/README.md

-# discord-downloader-go_db-merger
+# discord-downloader-go_db-merger (WIP!!!)

- utility to merge multiple database folders into 1 database for discord-downloader-go
+Utility for discord-downloader-go to merge 2 or more databases into 1.